Mr. Mackey: Character biography

+Mackey is the school counselor at South Park Elementary, and occasionally teaches classes at the school.
+Judging from the episode "Insheeption", Mackey was most likely born in 1965, making him a member of Generation X. This is supported by the many 1980's references that are made involving Mackey during the episode "Back to the Cold War", such as Mackey's childhood bedroom, the WarGames parody, as well as Mackey dancing to Wang Chung's "Dance Hall Days" during a duck and cover drill at the elementary school.
+This is also supported by the episode "Taming Strange", in which popular 1980s music plays from Mackey's computer on the school intercom while trying to use the new Intellilink system, such as Lionel Richie's "All Night Long (All Night)" and Glenn Frey's "The Heat Is On" from the Beverly Hills Cop soundtrack.

-Mackey is the school counselor at South Park Elementary.
-Despite that, he occasionally teaches classes at school.
-He taught sex education with Ms. Choksondik, with whom he had a sexual relationship until her death.
+Mackey taught sex education with Ms. Choksondik, with whom he had a sexual relationship until her death.
 Following this, he took over the fourth-grade class until Mr. Garrison returned.
-In "Ike's Wee Wee", Mackey taught Mr. Garrison's class about drugs and alcohol.
-But after he passed marijuana to the students, and realized it was stolen (by who he thought was one of the students, but was actually revealed to be Mr. Garrison), he gets fired for this, and eventually gets evicted by his landlord, which culminated in him falling into a depression, and taking drugs himself as well.
+In "Ike's Wee Wee", Mackey taught Mr. Garrison's class about drugs, smoking, and alcohol.
+He was fired after marijuana he passed out to the students was stolen by Mr. Garrison.
+He was consequently evicted by his landlord, which caused him to fall into depression and take drugs himself.

+Mackey holds generally left-wing political views, as he protested against the Iraq War in the season seven episode "I'm a Little Bit Country".
+However, in the season twelve episode About Last Night, he was shown as a supporter of John McCain's presidential campaign in 2008 and was shown upset that he lost.

 It was presumed that in "Proper Condom Use", the last time Mackey had sex was 21 years ago (when he mentions he was 19).
 In the episodes "Something You Can Do with Your Finger" and "Cat Orgy" it was hinted there were bondage sex scenes with Liane Cartman, where in the former episode, Eric Cartman watches a tape of Mackey and Liane, where the latter is Mackey's sex slave, and drinks from a cup of her own urine, while the latter episode shows Mackey flirting with Liane.

 In "Insheeption" it was revealed that Mackey is a hoarder because of his troubled childhood when he was a fourth-grader in 1974.
 He was shown to be bullied by other children and was a fan of Woodsy Owl, but at the end of a field trip, the owl molested him.
-Later in the episode, he threatened to rape Stan Marsh in the mouth if the latter throws anything in Mackey's hoarded office away.
+Later in the episode, he threatened to rape Stan Marsh in the mouth if the latter threw any of the clutter in Mackey's office away.

-Mackey was shown in "Trapped in the Closet" in the Church of Scientology Org, though it isn't known that from that episode continues having sessions with the Org.
-He is fluent in Spanish revealed in "Rainforest Shmainforest".
+Mackey was shown in "Trapped in the Closet" as a member of the Church of Scientology, though no later episodes mention this.
+He is fluent in Spanish, as shown in "Rainforest Shmainforest".

 Unlike many of the major adult characters, his first name is currently unknown.